 This chutney balances that tartness with fresh Ontario peaches and our own McIntosh apples across curry powder, cinnamon sticks, fresh cloves, ginger and brown sugar into a complex base.
 Then I added Chernobyl jalapenos and an exclusive ghost / habanero hybrid pepper for a sweet and medium heat level.

 If that wasn't enough complexity, I added golden and sultana raisins with pecans just before final blending for extra depth and a bit of texture for the mouthfeel.
-It's in a wide mouth, 375mL jar in case you end up just eating it with a spoon.

 Don't miss this one off batch!
-140 jars in total!
+174 jars in total!

-I hadn't considered making a mole type sauce until my friends at Taste the 4th Sense in St. Jacob's asked me if I could craft one for their store.
+I hadn't considered making a mole type sauce until my friends at Taste the Flavour Emporium in St. Jacob's asked me if I could craft one for their store.
 So here it it, a Canadian take on a traditional Mexican mole sauce.
 I started with a base of cocoa, peanuts and raisins then added a spice blend with cumin, nutmeg, cinnamon, cloves and more into a complex palette of flavour.
 A combination of fresh jalapeno and habanero peppers with my own smoked chipotle delivers a medium heat.

 Back soon!